Kilohenries to Henries Converter

 How to Convert Kilohenries to Henries

-To convert a kilohenry measurement to a henry measurement, multiply the electrical inductance by the conversion ratio.
+To convert a measurement in kilohenries to a measurement in henries, multiply the electrical inductance by the following conversion ratio: 1,000 henries/kilohenry.

 Since one kilohenry is equal to 1,000 henries, you can use this simple formula to convert:

-The electrical inductance in henries is equal to the kilohenries multiplied by 1,000.
+The electrical inductance in henries is equal to the electrical inductance in kilohenries multiplied by 1,000.

 There are 1,000 henries in a kilohenry, which is why we use this value in the formula above.